 Types of Water Damage TYPICALLY Covered by Insurance (unless exclusion or other policy limitation applies)

-Insurance policies generally cover sudden and accidental water damage but exclude gradual damage or maintenance-related issues.
-The most common covered events include:
+Insurance policies typically cover sudden and accidental water damage but typically exclude issues related to wear, maintenance, or gradual deterioration.

 Burst Pipes & Plumbing Failures – If a pipe bursts suddenly or a plumbing system malfunctions, your policy typically covers resulting damage.